Aryansh-S/USACO/README.md

 Although Python is considered to be a simple language, it is often too slow for the sake of competitive programming; some problems may become unsolvable as such.
 Therefore, I recommend you use either Java or C++.
 I prefer C++ because it is less verbose and allows for macros, with a rich STL providing numerous data structures and functions.

+# Compilation
+How to run the code you write

+Compilation is one of the hardest parts of the initial programming setup.
+There are many ways to do this.
+For Mac, many users opt for Xcode's Clang LLVM in conjunction with an IDE like Eclipse CDT.
+But there are numerous problems with this.

+For one, Clang LLVM runs fairly inefficiently compared to other compilers.
+In fact, Xcode even tricks you into thinking you are using GCC/G++ for compilation but compiles internally with Clang.
+If that is not enough, Clang also has very limited C++ support: it does not support initializer lists, it bombards the user with C++11 usage warnings, does not support policy-based data structures or emplace operations, and has some deprecations -- do not use it.

+What to use instead?
+I recommend that, instead of going for Xcode's compiler settings, you use Homebrew.
+Downloading Homebrew is very easy for Mac, whereafter you simply type "brew install gcc" to get the latest version of GCC/G++ as a compiler.
+Then, it will likely be installed under a file path like "/usr/local/bin/g++-9."
+Finally, install Atom or an elegant text edior of your choice and download a C++ execution plugin, specifying the path to this compiler.
+Using Atom has the additional benefit of creating keyboard shortcuts -- I use cmd+shift+r to run my code, for instance.

+You do not need an IDE.
+Atom really does do the trick.
+As a plus, you can choose color themes to suit your style.

 # Topics
 What to learn for each division